NOMM-Team/nomm-app/README.md

 - [ ] ???

 Phase 3 Development Progress:
-- [ ] Manage conflicts (for sure this will be hard without an actual developer)
+- [ ] Manage conflicts (for sure this will be hard without an actually good developer)
 - [ ] ???

 Bonus (nice to have)